 The Wine: Hammond's expert pick is a tongue twister: Selbach-Oster Zeltinger Sonnenuhr Riesling Spätlese.
 If you struggle to find this wine, try a crisp, medium-bodied riesling with peach notes.
-"Don't be afraid to get a riesling with some residual sugar—it will seem a little sweet on its own, but it will be magical with the cheese," she recommends.

 The Cheese: Mycella blue cheese, a Danish favorite, is "rich, fudgy, and mildly salty, with occasional cherry and blueberry notes."
 Drizzle with honey for a sweet twist.